 On May 19, 2017, the D.C.
 Circuit ruled “that Taylor’s petition for review of the Registration Rule be granted and the Registration Rule to the extent it applies to model aircraft be vacated[.]”
 The FAA had a chance to appeal the case, but they did not so on July 3, 2017, the D.C.
 Circuit Court of Appeals ruling went into effect.
 Shortly after the ruling went into effect, the FAA made an announcement that you can request a $5 refund AND also have your information deleted.

+Words of Warning Before Filling it Out 1.
+Can you really trust the FAA with your bank account information?
 You have to give the FAA your name, address, and financial institution information.
 Kinda messed up if you ask me.
 You have to give MORE confidential information to the FAA to get the $5 back and information deleted that was illegally obtained.
 I wouldn’t waste my time for the $5.
 The deletion of the personal information is the only thing I would be interested in.

+2. By signing this document, you could create problems for yourself in the future.
 The instructions say, “On the first page, in order to self-certify, please check each applicable stipulation in the list of section 336 provisions.
 If each provision is not checked, your record deletion and refund will not be processed.”
 There are multiple problematic statements in this document which could cause problems down the line in future enforcement actions.
 I’m not going to get into all the problems or why there are problems because at the end of the day, you are not my client and I’m not your attorney.
 If you want to find out more about the problems, you might want to hire an aviation attorney to find out.